-Founded in 2005, the Communities of Coastal Georgia Foundation was created by and for the people of Camden, Glynn, and McIntosh counties to connect people who care with causes that matter.
+Founded in 2005, the Communities of Coastal Georgia Foundation was created by and for the people of Glynn, McIntosh, and Camden counties to connect those who care with causes that matter.
 What began as a small regional foundation has grown into a transformative force for strategic, lasting philanthropy.

 Today, CCGF manages over \$54 million in assets and more than 130 funds, awarding \$40+ million in grants to hundreds of nonprofits and community causes.
-We help donors give with both heart and strategy-offering tax benefits, professional over-sight, and deep local knowledge to align charitable passions with community needs.
+We help donors give with both heart and strategy-offering tax benefits, professional oversight, and deep local knowledge to align charitable passions with community needs.